mgasperini/introduction-to-numpy/introduction-to-arrays-vectors-and-matrices/3-Arrays.md

 ### Understanding Keywords

-Before jumping into what arrays are all about, we need to recap what we learnt about Lists in “Introduction to Python Programming” course.
+Before jumping into what arrays are all about, we need to recap what we learned about Lists in the “Introduction to Python Basics for Data Science” course.
 In addition, we need to learn about some keywords such as a “Dimension”.

 ### List